 Next, a small box will come up, accept terms and proceed.

 We can do that by installing a plugin called google analytics for WordPress or

 Install and activate the plugin.

-Go to GADWP setting and click authorize plugin.
+Go to the GADWP settings and authorize the plugin.

 Click get Access Code.
 Choose the Gmail address, accept their terms and you’ll see the code.
 Copy-paste that code and hit save.